 Most importantly, nothing is set in stone and your personal preference will always carry the day.
 If you’re having uncomfy nights or back pains, seek medical attention and consider switching to a different mattress firmness.

-We’ll be honest.
-Like AnRoz Wamuyu, we want you to buy and fall madly in love with your Moko mattress.
+We want you to buy and fall madly in love with your MoKo mattress.
 It’s firm, comfy and insanely durable.
-However, if a firm mattress is not for you, we have other products you’ll loooove 🥰.
+However, if a firm mattress is not for you, we have other MoKo furniture like our affordable sofa set designs, modern wooden beds and moko coffee tables you’ll loooove 🥰.